MateuszB-PL/CppCalc/README.md

 (if dont works try with different terminal)
 ___

-Installer adds alias to .bashrc
-(If you want to suggest how to do a better installer please tell me)
+Installer adds alias to .bashrc and copies the files from install directory to /etc (If you want to suggest how to do a better installer please tell me)
 ___